2023 Moose River Atlassing Trip Log

 Day 1 (June 9): Cochrane to Moose River Crossing to “The Eagle Bar”

-We encountered our first confirmed breeding bird evidence on the portage: a pair of Killdeer, one of which did its very best to get us away from its nest every time we came past with a load of gear.
+We encountered our first confirmed breeding evidence on the portage: a pair of Killdeer, one of which did its very best to get us away from its nest every time we came past with a load of gear.

-At the river, we had another interesting wildlife experience: a 5 foot long Lake Sturgeon, feeding in the shallows.
+At the river, we had another interesting wildlife experience: a five foot long Lake Sturgeon, feeding in the shallows.
 This magnificent creature seemed to us to be the spirit of the Moose River welcoming us!

 Packing the canoes for the first time at Moose Crossing (photo credit: Sheila Craig)